Real Madrid sign Camavinga from Rennes

 Last updated on .From the section European Football

-Real Madrid have signed highly-rated France midfielder Eduardo Camavinga from Rennes on a five-year deal.
+Real Madrid have signed highly-rated France midfielder Eduardo Camavinga from Rennes on a six-year deal.

 The 18-year-old had entered the final 12 months of his contract with the Ligue 1 club, who were not prepared to lose him on a free transfer next year.